DavMDTheThird/TC2005B_MejorEquipo/Videojuego/GDD_Template.md

 How will the player interact with the game?
 Will they be able to choose the controls?
 What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)

-Los controles van a cambiar dependiendo de la plataforma de videojuegos:

 Pc:

-    1. Movimento: w,a,s,d (Angel cree que es mejor con las flechas)
+    1. Movimento: w,a,s,d
+    2. Correr: shift izquierdo
-    2. Interactuar con objetos: e
+    3. Interactuar con objetos y NPCs: e
-    3. Abrir inventario: i
+    4. Abrir inventario: i
-    4. Utilizar objeto o arma: click izquierdo
+    5. Utilizar objeto o arma: click izquierdo
+    6. Cambiar arma: click derecho
-    5. Abrir mapa:m
+    7. Abrir mapa:m

 ### **Mechanics**